qorix-group/process_description/process/process_areas/safety_management/guidance/guideline_safety_management.rst

    | The :need:`rl__safety_manager` on SW platform level is responsible to define a competence management for the whole platform.
    | Expectation is that the safety competence of the persons nominated for the roles is already given and only has to be checked.
    | The exception from this are the committers, for these no safety competence needs to be enforced.
-   | So the module safety managers shall consult the `REPLACE_doc__platform_safety_plan` and perform accordingly in their module project.
+   | So the module safety managers shall consult the `module_safety_plan` and perform accordingly in their module project.
    |
    | Communication:
-   | Development teams are interdisciplinary, so the regular (sprint) planning and review meetings enable communication (as defined in `REPLACE_doc__project_mgt_plan`).
+   | Development teams are interdisciplinary, so the regular (sprint) planning and review meetings enable communication (as defined in `doc__platform_mgt_plan`).
 Another main communication means are the Pull Request reviews.
    | Also the standard Eclipse Foundation communication strategies are used (e.g. mailing lists)
    |
    | Safety anomalies: